Updated July 13, 2023

 1. Equity Bridge Financing

 In this type, the company takes a loan from the venture capital firm in exchange for equity ownership.
-The venture capital offers such deals to the companies if the company’s profitability or sustainability is good.
-In some cases, the venture capital firm is being offered equity ownership in exchange for the financial loan.
+Venture capital offers such deals to companies if the company’s profitability or sustainability is good.
+In some cases, the venture capital firm is being offered equity ownership in exchange for a financial loan.
 This situation arises when the company is unwilling to take on debts.

 2. Debt Bridge Financing